cohenyitz/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js Dashboard

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+To view a demo of the dashboard please use the following link: [nextjs-dashboard-yitzs-projects.vercel.app](https://nextjs-dashboard-yitzs-projects.vercel.app/)

+To login use the following dummy login information:

+    email: user@nextmail.com

+    password: 123456